Winston Churchill: Foreign affairs

-Churchill feared a global conflagration and firmly believed the only way to preserve peace and freedom was friendship and co-operation between Britain and America.
+Churchill feared a global conflagration and believed the only way to preserve peace and freedom was co-operation between Britain and America.
 He made four official transatlantic visits from January 1952 to July 1954.
 He enjoyed a good relationship with Truman, but difficulties arose over the planned European Defence Community (EDC), by which Truman hoped to reduce America's military presence in West Germany.
 Churchill wanted US military support of British interests in Egypt and the Middle East, but while Truman expected British military involvement in Korea, he viewed any US commitment to the Middle East as maintaining British imperialism.
 The Americans recognised the British Empire was in terminal decline and had welcomed the Attlee government's policy of decolonisation.
 Churchill believed Britain's position as a world power depended on the empire's continued existence.